AirPlay Not Working on Samsung TV? Here is How to Fix it

 Open Firewall Options of Mac

-4. Enable the option Automatically Allow Built-in Software to Receive Incoming Connections and then check if the AirPlay issue is resolved.
+4. Enable the option Automatically Allow Built-in Software to Receive Incoming Connections and check if the AirPlay issue is resolved.

 Adjust Firewall Settings in Mac’s Firewall

-5. If that did not resolve the issue, then check if disabling the Firewall of the Mac solves the AirPlay issue.
+5. If that did not resolve the issue, check if disabling the Firewall of the Mac solves the AirPlay issue.

 Turn off the Mac’s Firewall